department-of-veterans-affairs/va-digital-service-handbook/_pages/resources/more/checkpoint.md

 A Checkpoint meeting happens after the *Research and Discovery*, *Prototype*, and *Build and Test* phases.
 It's designed to ensure
 * Your team's work meets the [Digital Standards]({{site.baseurl}}/digital-standards)
-* Your service is consistent with the rest of the Veteran Tools Platform
+* Your service is consistent with the rest of the Veteran-facing Services Platform

 <hr>